Cuban assembly approves draft of new constitution

 Language seen as the immediate precursor to the legalization of gay marriage was eliminated after widespread public objection and protests by evangelical churches.
 Cuban officials say the question of gay marriage will be put to a nationwide referendum, something most gay activists oppose.

-The constitution was drafted by a committee led by Communist Party head Raul Castro, then subjected to months of public comment in workplaces and neighborhoods across the island.
+The constitution was drafted by a committee led by Castro, who is still Communist Party head.
+It was then subjected to months of public comment in workplaces and neighborhoods across the island.
 Some suggested changes were approved, others rejected.

 As in virtually every vote in recent memory, the National Assembly unanimously approved the draft constitution.